 Dipali Gadeli, living in the village of Koudiguda in the Markapalli, Block of Malkangiri joined as a Women’s Self Help Group member in May 2019.
 The SHG then joined the Grama Devi CLF (Cluster Level Forum).
 She has a family of four.
 As a part of the intervention, the SHG (of which she is a part of) received different types of services from the GPLF

 Nurseries at a Commercial Scale

 Availability of quality planting material is highly essential for successful commercial vegetable cultivation.
 Usually small farmers make small nurseries in their homesteads for personal usage.
-The farmer maintains and manages the nursery till the seedlings are transferred to the field the field.
+The farmer maintains and manages the nursery till the seedlings are transferred to the field.
 However in this period any pest and disease incidences